|Work Schedule:||Full Time|

 *Higher starting salary possible depending on experience level.

-The CIA's Directorate of Intelligence (DI) is looking for candidates to serve as political analysts.
 Political analysts support US policymakers by producing written assessments of the domestic politics and international relations of foreign governments and entities.
 They examine these actors' goals and motivations, culture, values, society, and ideologies; their resources and capabilities; their political and decision making processes; the strengths and weaknesses of their strategies for achieving their goals; and the impact of those elements on US interests.